-A new study has reported that a high-fat lard-based diet resulted in higher cancer incidence and larger mammary tumors than a low-fat diet in a mouse model of triple negative (ER-/PR-/HER2-) breast cancer.
-The study was designed to investigate the impact of a high-fat diet compared to a low-fat diet on the development of mammary tumors.
+A study has reported that a high-fat lard-based diet resulted in higher cancer incidence and larger mammary tumors than a low-fat diet in a mouse model of triple negative (ER-/PR-/HER2-) breast cancer.
+The study was designed to investigate the impact of a high-fat diet compared to a low-fat diet on mammary tumor development.

 Latest research finds lard diet increases tumor number and size